starry night museum of modern art new york city

 Midtown

-MoMA (Museum of Modern Art) - MoMA is a "must see" with kids, there's just so much good stuff in this museum, starting with the incomparable Starry Night by Van Gogh and Monet's Reflections on Clouds on the Water-Lily Pond.
-Also look for The Sleeping Gypsy by Henri Rousseau, Cat and Bird by Paul Klee, Three Musicians by Picasso, plus works by Magritte and Basquiat (perfect for teens).
+Some artwork you might see - Starry Night and portraits by Van Gogh, The Sleeping Gypsy by Henri Rousseau, Cat and Bird by Paul Klee, Waterlilies by Monet, Three Musicians by Picasso, plus works by Magritte and Basquiat (perfect for teens).

 Rockefeller Center -

-Rockefeller Plaza - In winter, kids will want to take a turn around the ice skating rink at Rockefeller Plaza.
-Skates can rented and the rink is open daily, until 10:00pm (and sometimes later), daily from October to March.
-In the plaza is also the Rockefeller Center Christmas Tree, a huge tree, at least 65 feet high, decorated with thousands of lights.
+Rockefeller Plaza - In the plaza is also the Rockefeller Center Christmas Tree, a huge tree, at least 65 feet high, decorated with thousands of lights.
 Each year there is a Christmas Tree lighting ceremony, usually at the end of November.

 Top of the Rock - Ride the elevator to the 68th floor of Rockefeller Center for panoramic views of New York in all directions (the nighttime view is stunning, the skyscrapers are all lit up).
 The observation deck has three levels, one is enclosed (perfect for bad weather), the other two are open air (child-safe).
 The view of Central Park is especially nice in autumn, when the trees have turned color.